labmec/neopz/docs/material/availablemats.rst

 .. note:: If you write a material that you think it should be available in NeoPZ, please feel free to submit a pull request.

-.. include:: projections.rst
+.. include:: projections.inc

-.. include:: lagrangemat.rst
+.. include:: lagrangemat.inc

-.. include:: nullmat.rst
+.. include:: nullmat.inc

-.. include:: poisson.rst
+.. include:: poisson.inc

-.. include:: elasticity.rst
+.. include:: elasticity.inc

-.. include:: electromagnetics.rst
+.. include:: electromagnetics.inc